jamztang/mystcolor.github.com/_posts/2012-04-15-ioctocat-enhancement.md

 ### Update: 16 Apr 2012 ###
-This feature has been merged to the [main repo][dbloete / ioctocat], so I expect everyone would see it in the next version of their app release!
+This feature has been merged to the [main repo][dennisreimann / ioctocat], so I expect everyone would see it in the next version of their app release!

 James